 KPIs (Business Measures), including Median Lifetime Spend of Customers and Average Churn Risk.

-Audience Enrichment pulled in from Microsoft proprietary data (including Microsoft Bing).
+Audience Enrichment is pulled from Microsoft proprietary data (including Microsoft Bing).
 Enrich Customer Profiles and Audience segments to unlock affinities for brands and interest categories that may be similar to your customers, by matching demographic data.

 You will become familiar with ingesting data from multiple sources.